openstreetmap/stateofthemap-2021/posters/index.md

 <h3 id="nguyen">Minh Nguyen: "Mapping POIs in Santa Clara County, California (Silicon Valley)"</h3>

-I’ve uploaded a poster to Nextcloud named “Mapping POIs in Santa Clara County”.
-The full title is “Mapping points of interest in Santa Clara County, California (Silicon Valley)”.
-The poster has plenty of context; all I’d add is the following:

 Join one of the largest POI imports in OpenStreetMap history and help us achieve complete coverage.
 Help us show that volunteers can make a better map than proprietary automated methods! [https://maproulette.org/browse/projects/42122](https://maproulette.org/browse/projects/42122)

-My OSM user name is Minh Nguyen.

 [![](Minh_Nguyen_Mapping POIs in Santa Clara County-preview.png)](https://files.osmfoundation.org/s/CkGg3peXFTHPqXo)